mapbox/mapbox-gl-draw/docs/API.md

 });
 ```

-**If you programatically invoke a function in the Draw API, any event that *directly corresponds with* that function will not be fired.** For example, if you invoke `draw.delete()`, there will be no corresponding `draw.delete` event, since you already know what you've done.
+**If you programmatically invoke a function in the Draw API, any event that *directly corresponds with* that function will not be fired.** For example, if you invoke `draw.delete()`, there will be no corresponding `draw.delete` event, since you already know what you've done.
 Subsequent events may fire, though, that do not directly correspond to the invoked function.
 For example, if you have a one feature selected and then invoke `draw.changeMode('draw_polygon')`, you will *not* see a `draw.modechange` event (because that directly corresponds with the invoked function) but you *will* see a `draw.selectionchange` event, since by changing the mode you indirectly deselected a feature.

 ### `draw.create`